Avast Premium Security Review 2023: Is It Worth It?

 "Avast is still a good option if you want antivirus protection while shopping or working online, and desire features such as ransomware and phishing protection.
 This is especially true if you want more straightforward software without some of the bells and whistles other products may offer."

-• Best for the user who wants protection for multiple devices, but who isn’t concerned about family protection features or extras such as parental controls and optimization tools.
+• Best for the user who wants affordable antivirus protection for multiple devices, but isn’t concerned about family protection features such as parental controls.

-There have also been concerns regarding user data being sold by Avast.
+In 2020, Avast was reported to have shared and sold user data.
 According to the company, the data was stripped of personally identifiable information.
-That would make it difficult, but not impossible, for hackers to decrypt.
+That would make it difficult, but not impossible, for hackers to decrypt.[1]

-Avast is still a good option if you want antivirus protection while shopping or working online, and desire features such as ransomware and phishing protection.
+Avast is still a good option if you want antivirus protection while shopping or working online, and desire protection from ransomware and phishing.
 This is especially true if you want more straightforward software without some of the bells and whistles other products may offer.

 Pros